CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 Even better, with large printers, the printouts may be distributed by a trusted person in compartments accessible only to the particular recipient.
 Printer output must therefore be labeled with the name of the recipient.
 This can be done automatically by the print programs.
 In the case of high protection requirements, it should be checked whether this solution is suitable.

 Users often find out first at the printer that they have printed out the wrong document or that even a trifle needs to be changed.
 Such prints are then often thrown directly into the printer in an open wastebasket.
-Since confidential documents can fall into the wrong hands, it is advisable to place a shredder next to network printers.
+Since confidential documents can fall into the wrong hands, it is advisable to set up a shredder next to network printers.
 Alternatively, users should be advised that such documents must not be left behind and otherwise destroyed.

 #### SYS.4.1.M3 Regular update

 It is necessary to check regularly whether the printers, copiers and multifunction devices are up-to-date.
 When vulnerabilities are identified, they need to be resolved as soon as possible.
-Existing patches and updates must be imported immediately or other security measures be taken if no patches are available.
+Existing patches and updates must be imported immediately or other security measures should be taken if no patches are available.
 In general, it must be ensured that patches and updates are only obtained from trustworthy sources.

 More detailed information is available in OPS.1.2.1.
 To find patch and change management.